-A record of the participant's decision, which includes:
+A record of the participant's preferred alternative, which includes:

-- 1) A table, titled "Practice Schedule" indicating all of the following: - a) Tract Number to have practice(s) installed. - b) PLU (Field) number to have practice(s) installed. - c) Practice Code and Practice Name (Codes and Names are used for conservation practices, conservation activities, enhancements, and bundles) to be implemented, - d) Estimated Amount of each practice to be implemented, and the practice's measurement units. - e) Dates (month and year) the conservation activities are intended to be installed, or were previously installed. - 2) The Practice Schedule is used in conjunction with a conservation plan map to document the participant's decision and vision for conservation implementation (see table 1).
+- 1) A table, titled "Practice Schedule" indicating all of the following: - a) Tract Number to have practice(s) installed. - b) PLU (Field) number to have practice(s) installed. - c) Practice Code and Practice Name (Codes and Names are used for conservation practices, conservation activities, enhancements, and bundles) to be implemented, - d) Estimated Amount of each practice to be implemented, and the practice's measurement units. - e) Dates (month and year) the conservation activities are intended to be installed, or were previously installed. - 2) The Practice Schedule is used in conjunction with a conservation plan map to document the participant's decision and vision for conservation implementation.
+An example Practice Schedule is provided below.

+PRACTICE SCHEDULE

-Tract Number PLU (Field) # Practice Code Practice Name Planned Amt Practice Units Planned Date 1000 3 382 Fence 10,560 Feet February 2020 1000 3 382 Fence 5,280 Feet March 2023 1000 3 528 Prescribed Grazing 24 Acre April 2023
+Tract Number PLU (Field) Number Practice Code Practice Name Planned Amount Practice Units Planned Date

+1000 3 382 Fence 10,560 Feet February 2020

+1000 3 382 Fence 5,280 Feet March 2023

+1000 3 528 Prescribed Grazing 24 Acre April 2023